mukarma1/github-analytics-dashboard/README.md

 1. Go to [github.com/settings/tokens](https://github.com/settings/tokens)
 2. Click **Generate new token (classic)**
-3. Set a name like `gitpulse` and choose an expiration
+3. Set a name like `github-analytics` and choose an expiration
 4. Select the following scope:
    - `read:user` — to read your profile and your own following list
 5. Click **Generate token** and copy it immediately — you cannot see it again